Asiana Treks and Tours

 Thukla: On the way from Lobuche to Thukla, soak in the stunning views of jaw-dropping Himalayan peaks.

-Kala Patthar: Summit at dawn for an unrivalled panorama of the Everest region, witnessing the mountains come alive in a symphony of colors as the sun rises.
+Kala Patthar: Summit at dawn for an unrivalled panorama of the Everest region, witnessing the mountains come alive in a symphony of colours as the sun rises.
 Each viewpoint leaves an indelible mark on your soul, ensuring the journey back to Lukla reminds you of the awe-inspiring vistas encountered throughout your Trek.

 Flora and Fauna In Everest Base Camp Trekking: